SAP/terraform-provider-btp/docs/data-sources/globalaccount_trust_configurations.md

 description: |-
   List all trust configurations that are configured for your global account.
   Tip:
-  You must be viewer or administrator of the global account.
+  You must be assigned to the admin or viewer role of the global account.
   Further documentation:
   https://help.sap.com/docs/btp/sap-business-technology-platform/trust-and-federation-with-identity-providers
 ---